 - Please consult your school's course catalog to make sure that your particular course is organic

-- One academic year of general or inorganic chemistry including laboratory (Biochemistry may be substituted for the second semester of organic chemistry)
+- One academic year of general or inorganic chemistry including laboratory

 - The Admissions Committee will accept general chemistry, biochemistry, physical chemistry, analytical chemistry, inorganic chemistry and introductory chemistry